 Bank Credit Cards

-Now it is time to find a sound travel credit card.
+Now it is time to find a sound travel rewards credit card.
 Banks offer excellent travel credit cards to earn lots of points or miles.
 These points and miles can be transferred to an airline frequent flyer program or hotel loyalty program.
 That is why we sign-up for these programs.

 These banks cards will give our category to spend maybe 2 or 3 points per dollar spent on food, travel, gasoline, or groceries.
 Then you can take these points and transfer them to your airlines or hotels or even use their travel portals to book free travel.
-American Express and Chase each have their portal to book travel through.
+American Express and Chase each have their own portal to book travel through.

 Earning More Miles Through Shopping